bert-mccutchen/wizrb/README.md

 ***Pronounced like "Wizard"***

 This is a hobby project for getting the most out of Philips WiZ devices.
-Currently the Philips WiZ lineup only includes lightbulbs, so that's all that this gem supports.
+Currently the Philips WiZ lineup only includes light bulbs, so that's all that this gem supports.

 NOTE: Compatability may vary since I only own Philips WiZ RGB (ESP01_SHRGB1C_31) bulbs to test with.